 Who Was Jacob Leisler?

-Best known as a leader of a 1689 New York rebellion that came to bear his name, Jacob Leisler was one of late-seventeenth-century New York’s most prominent merchants, land developers, and foremost exponent of Reformed religious fundamentalism and Orangist political ideology.
-He was intimately bound to the social, economic, and political development of New Netherland and New York from 1660, when he was sent to the New World as a soldier by the Dutch West India Company’s Amsterdam office, until his execution for treason in New York City in May 1691.
+Best known as a leader of a 1689 New York rebellion bears his name, Jacob Leisler was a prominent merchant, land developer, and exponent of Reformed religious fundamentalism and Orangist political ideology.
+He was intimately bound to the social, economic, and political development of New Netherland and New York for three decades, from his arrival in 1660 as a soldier for the Dutch West India Company until his execution for treason in 1691.

-Jacob Leisler was born in Frankfurt-am-Main into a prominent European Calvinist family that included Dr. Jacob Leisler, his grandfather and chief councilor to the Counts of Oettingen, Reverend Jacob Victorian Leisler, his father and pastor of the Frankfurt-am-Main French Reformed church, and the noted Huguenot theologian Simon Goulart.
-Leisler’s brothers, Johann Adam and Frantz, were Swiss bankers who financed such Protestant states as the Duchy of Württemberg.
-As a member of the Calvinist elite, Leisler was connected with such political and intellectual figures of his day as Dutch artist Henri Couturier, the pro-Orangist Rotterdam group of English exiles, which included Gilbert Burnet, Charles Talbot, Earl of Shrewsbury, and Charles Mordaunt, Earl of Monmouth, as well as with the New England divines Cotton and Increase Mather.
+Jacob Leisler was born in Frankfurt-am-Main to a prominent Calvinist family that included grandfather Dr. Jacob Leisler (chief councilor to the Counts of Oettingen), father Reverend Jacob Victorian Leisler (pastor of the Frankfurt-am-Main French Reformed church), and noted Huguenot theologian Simon Goulart.
+His brothers Johann Adam and Frantz were bankers who financed the Duchy of Württemberg and other Protestant states.
+As a member of the Calvinist elite, Leisler liaised with several political and intellectual figures of his day, including Dutch artist Henri Couturier, New England divines Cotton and Increase Mather, and Orangist English exiles in Rotterdam such as Gilbert Burnet, Earl of Shrewsbury Charles Talbot, and Earl of Monmouth Charles Mordaunt.

-In the New World, Leisler catapulted to fame in 1689 when, in the wake of England’s Glorious Revolution, he assumed the role of King William III’s governor of New York.
-He thereupon implemented a program based on direct popular representation that had, as contemporaries noted, wide impact from the Chesapeake to New England.
-The following year he called for and hosted English America’s first intercolonial congress and organized the first intercolonial military action independent of British authority.
-Leisler’s administration of New York split the province into two distinct camps that were closely aligned with the Regent and Orangist factions in the United Provinces and the Whig and Tory factions in England, the legacy of which, according to some historians, is America’s unique two-party system.
-Other historians see in Leisler’s assumption of the New York government a forerunner of the American Revolution.
+Leisler catapulted to fame in 1689 when he assumed the role of King William III’s governor of New York in the wake of England’s Glorious Revolution.
+He thereupon implemented a government based on direct popular representation that had wide impact from the Chesapeake to New England.
+The following year he initiated and hosted English America’s first intercolonial congress and organized the first intercolonial military action independent of British authority.
+Leisler’s administration of New York split the province into two distinct camps aligned with the Regent and Orangist factions in the United Provinces and the Whig and Tory factions in England.
+According to some historians, the legacy of this split is America’s unique two-party system.
+Other historians view Leisler’s Rebellion as a forerunner of the American Revolution.

 Remembering Jacob Leisler